GreenHamze/QR-Battleship-V2/README.md

 ### Key blocks

 **Strategy: Pick Target.** The architectural payoff.
 A Script block in the `computer_turn` state branch.
 Reads `data.board_state` (populated by the preceding `Fetching Current Game State` block), picks a coordinate, writes it to `data.chosen_coordinate`, and advances state to `apply_computer_move`.
-The currently implemented strategy is `random` — pick uniformly from untargeted cells.
+The currently implemented strategy is `random`, pick uniformly from untargeted cells.
 To swap strategies (for example, to a parity strategy that prefers cells where `(col + row) % 2 == 0`), edit the body of this one block in the CPEE cockpit.
 Nothing else changes.

 **Check Whose Turn.** A service call that hits `_whose-turn`.
 Its Finalize reads the response and routes to `player_turn`, `computer_turn`, or `game_over`.
-This block is the pivot of the state machine — after every move, control returns here, and the routing decision is logged as a CPEE event.
+This block is the pivot of the state machine.
+After every move, control returns here, and the routing decision is logged as a CPEE event.

 **Apply Player Move and Apply Computer Move.** Two service calls, both targeting the same `_apply-move` endpoint with different `actor` parameters.
 Same response shape, same Finalize structure.
 The neutrality of the underlying endpoint is what makes this symmetry possible.